mislav/blog/_posts/2011-12-12-vim-revisited.md

     <td>insert after cursor
   <tr>
     <th><kbd>I</kbd>
-    <td>insert at beginning of current line
+    <td>insert before the first non-blank character in the current line
   <tr>
     <th><kbd>A</kbd>
     <td>insert at and of the line